Vizio’s best P-Series ever… which model should you choose?

 Contrast range, black levels and peak brightness performance are where the P75 and P75X were at their very best.
 The contrast ratio on these TVs delivered amazing punch and realism that simply draws you into the picture images.

 Black levels were some of the best I have ever seen on an LED/LCD TV.
 The abundance of full-array LED zones on both displays makes this level of black level performance possible.
 Black levels were a rich and inky black that made very dark picture images a pleasure to watch which I’m sure were being presented more in line with what the content creators intended.
-I will even go as far to say that the P75X black levels can sometimes rival an OLED display depending on the content you are watching.
+I will even go as far as to say that the P75X black levels can sometimes rival an OLED display depending on the content you are watching.
 This is high praise for an LED/LCD TV.

 Black screen uniformity was very good on both TVs.
 With local dimming enabled I did not detect any light bleed or clouding.
 The screens remained uniformly black across their entire surface.
-I should point out, however, with local dimming disabled; there was some very slight clouding on both sets.
+I should point out, however, that with local dimming disabled; there was some very slight clouding on both sets.

 Furthermore, when viewing white text against a black background, there was some very slight blooming detected.

 Shadow detail was also strong on both displays.
-Objects that were displayed in dark areas of the picture images showed plenty of detail and clarity, leaving me no doubt of what I was actually seeing in any given dimly lit scene.
+Objects that were displayed in dark areas of the picture images showed plenty of detail and clarity, leaving me no doubt about what I was actually seeing in any given dimly lit scene.

 The peak brightness output on both displays made for some very bright picture images.
 Both TVs will do an excellent job in a brightly lit room with natural lighting and do a great job with handling room light reflections.